 Midway through the novel, the mystery of Pearl’s missing parents is resolved.
 How do you feel about their decision to leave Pearl in Castlevale?
 Did they do the right thing as parents?
 As kingsfolk?
 How might Pearl’s life have been different if they had returned to Hollycopse and told her what they discovered instead of leaving her alone for five years?

 Near the end of Response, Paxton confronts the fact that his life might end much differently than he has imagined.
 Describe a time in your life when something ended differently than you expected it to.
 Was it better or worse than you hoped?
 How did you respond?

 Should Varrick be punished for his past crimes even though he has repented and reformed?

 Is Carys a heroic character?
 If so, how?
 If not, what keeps her from being a hero?

-Download one of three FREE eBooks when you sign up for my newsletter.
+Download one of four FREE eBooks when you sign up for my newsletter.
 Click above to get started!